RedstoneFuture/RedstoneFuture/README.md

 ## More about me

 You can find out more about me on my website [Rauh-Solutions.de](https://rauh-solutions.de).
-You can also find my (graphics) (portfolio)[https://rauh-solutions.de/portfolio/] there.
+There you can also fine my [design-portfilio](https://rauh-solutions.de/portfolio).